New to the database?

 -

-amount (number of seeds in seedlot. can be provided in conjunction with weight(g). must provide a value for amount or weight(g) or both.)
+amount (number of seeds in seedlot. can be provided in conjunction with weight_gram. must provide a value for amount or weight_gram or both.)

 AND/OR

-weight(g) (weight in grams of seedlot. can be provided in conjunction with amount. must provide a value for amount or weight(g) or both.)
+weight_gram (weight in grams of seedlot. can be provided in conjunction with amount. must provide a value for amount or weight_gram or both.) - box_name (the box name that the seed is located in. can be any name.)

 - description (information about why this seedlot is being added)